Viscacha-Ecosystem/Viscacha-rs/README.md

                               +---------------+
 ```

-**Event sourcing.** Every mutation (enqueue, claim, complete, fail, cancel,
+**Event sourcing** Every mutation (enqueue, claim, complete, fail, cancel,
 expire) is written to the event log before it is applied in memory.
 The
 in-memory state is always a pure projection of the log.
-Crash at any point;
+Crash at any point yet
 replay rebuilds the exact same state.

-**Lease reaper.** A background tokio task scans for expired leases on a fixed
+**Lease reaper** A background tokio task scans for expired leases on a fixed
 interval.
 Expired jobs are returned to `pending` and an `Expire` event is
 appended so the expiry survives the next restart.

-**Snapshots.** Periodically the current job state is serialized to the
+**Snapshots** Periodically, the current job state is serialized to the
 `snapshots` table and events older than that snapshot are truncated.
 This
 bounds replay time and disk usage.